Arkansas: Etymology

 Be it therefore resolved by both houses of the General Assembly, that the only true pronunciation of the name of the state, in the opinion of this body, is that received by the French from the native Indians and committed to writing in the French word representing the sound.
 It should be pronounced in three (3) syllables, with the final "s" silent, the "a" in each syllable with the Italian sound, and the accent on the first and last syllables.
 The pronunciation with the accent on the second syllable with the sound of "a" in "man" and the sounding of the terminal "s" is discouraged by Arkansans.

 Despite this, the state's name is still frequently mispronounced, especially by non-Americans; in fact, it is spelled in Cyrillic with the ar-KAN-zəs pronunciation.

 Citizens of the state of Kansas often pronounce the Arkansas River as /ɑrˈkænzəs/, in a manner similar to the common pronunciation of the name of their state.)

+However, even the legislative resolution itself is at odds with the common General American pronunciation of the state's name, /ˈɑːrkənsɔː/, since the second "a" is reduced and unstressed as a schwa, while the first and last "a" are either pronounced as [ɑ] (open back unrounded vowel) and [ɔ] (open-mid back rounded vowel) or both the same as [ɑ], with the cot-caught merger; on the other hand, in the Italian language, the "Italian sound" of the vowel "a" is transcribed as an open central unrounded vowel ([ä]).

 In 2007, the state legislature passed a non-binding resolution declaring that the possessive form of the state's name is Arkansas's, which the state government has increasingly followed.